thoTsou/Angular-SpringBoot-MySql-CRUD-demo/README.md

 # AngularCRUD demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.<br/><br/>
+This project is a basic CRUD example

 ##JAVA and Spring-Boot on backend to provide REST API's // Angular on frontend to consume these API's // using MySQL to store data